-All windows can be opened without holding the window switch.
-Press the switch down fully and quickly release to express open the window.
+This feature allows you to open all windows fully without holding the switches down.
+Press the switch down fully, then release to express open the window.

 If equipped, pull the window switch up fully and quickly release to express close the window.

 Briefly press or pull the window switch in the same direction to stop that window's express movement.